Open-Scholarship-Strategy/site/index.md

 * Use RSS readers such as [Feedly](https://feedly.com/) to easily aggregate news and research updates from a number of sources.

+#### Analysis

+* Adopt a broad-scale approach to the variety of open scholarly research and education practices.
+See the [FOSTER Open Science taxonomy](https://www.fosteropenscience.eu/resources) for guidance.

+* Adopt the use of open source and/or free software for the conduct of research and analysis so that the computational processing can be audited by the community, and so that the tools used are available to everyone to increase productivity and collaboration.
+ * For the distinction between open, free, gratis and libre, see. e.g. [OpenSource.com](https://opensource.com/article/17/11/open-source-or-free-software).

+* Establish and foster practices of re-use and remix to help create a thriving open scholarship culture, based around collaboration and sharing.

+* Where needed, also consider pre-registering studies, sharing protocols, and using lab notebooks to openly document research.

 #### Writing

 * Answer relevant questions and join in discussions on public websites, e.g. [Ask Open Science](https://ask-open-science.org/), [Stack Overflow](https://stackoverflow.com/), the [Open Science subrredit](https://www.reddit.com/r/Open_Science/) and [Twitter](https://twitter.com).